rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-non-perfect-ap/index.md

 We don't explain the whole script in detail here, it combines all concepts that were introduced before in the polarized reflectometry section.
-Furthermore, instrument resolution is simulated as explained in the [ToF - Resolution effects example]({{% ref-example "reflectometry/tofr-with-resolution" %}}).
+Instrument resolution is simulated as explained in the [ToF - Resolution effects example]({{% ref-example "reflectometry/tofr-with-resolution" %}}).
 Furthermore, a constant background is added:

 {{< highlight python>}}